wolberlab/pyrod/README.md

 ```
 ## Example
 An example Jupyter Notebook for visualization of dMIFs using NGLView is provided in the [example directory](https://github.com/schallerdavid/pyrod/tree/master/example).

+## Citation
+Please cite our paper in [JCIM](https://doi.org/10.1021/acs.jcim.9b00281) when using PyRod for your research.

 ## License Information
 PyRod is published under GNU General Public License v2.0.
 For more information read [LICENSE](https://github.com/schallerdavid/pyrod/blob/master/LICENSE).